jansel1/jsc_cli/README.md

 However, from here on out, I won't release anymore standalone versions!

+Also, PBA stands for "Prerelease Beta Alpha", aka should not be used lol.
+Also, I won't bother to update the release page on the github for a while.

 # DISCLAIMER!
 Most Windows devices will flag all of our binary releases as viruses!
 This is due to the PyInstaller/AutoPyToExe executable not being signed.
 Please do not worry, and if you still don't trust it, feel free to recompile it using PyInstaller/AutoPyToExe!